xyproto/orbiton/README.md

 * `o` will try to jump to the location where the error is and otherwise display `Success`.
 * For regular text files, `ctrl-w` will word wrap the lines to a length of 99.
+* If `kotlinc-native` is not available, this build command will be used instead: `kotlinc $filename -include-runtime -d $name.jar`

 CXX can be downloaded here: [GitHub project page for CXX](https://github.com/xyproto/cxx).